xjtupanda/AUW-GCN/README.md

 **Special credit to [whcold](https://github.com/wenhaocold)** as this part of the code is mainly written by him.
 ## Citation
-If you feel this project helpful to your research, please cite our work.
+If you find this project helpful to your research, please cite our work.
 ```
 @inproceedings{yin2023aware,
   title={AU-aware graph convolutional network for Macro- and Micro-expression spotting},